Betterment/journaled/README.md

 ## Upgrades

+Since this gem relies on background jobs (which can remain in the queue across code releases), this gem generally aims to support jobs enqueued by the prior gem version.

+As such, **we always recommend upgrading only one major version at a time.**

 ### Upgrading from 4.0.0

 Version 5.0.0 introduces "tagged events," which adds a new `tags` field to all events.
 As such, you